PASTORAL LETTER FOR JULY 2020

 Yours in love, Anne Paton

-PASTORAL LETTER FOR JANUARY
+PASTORAL LETTER FROM JANUARY EKO

 I trust you've made your New Year's resolutions.
 I think in the past the usual resolutions were to lose weight, to eat healthier and to exercise more.
 This year I’m going down a different path and aiming to be “greener” in the way I live my life.
 In the run up to Christmas I was involved in a number of schools’ events for primary 6 age children, and at the end of the event, they were to write their hopes for Christmas.
 As always there were hopes about families being reunited and they were heart-breaking, but I was astounded by how many of our children are passionate about our environment, and the future of our world.
 So, this New Year, I’m going to be greener, recycle more and avoid single use plastics as much as I can.